Costanzo Della Porta

+Costanzo Della Porta, Senate, 19th Legislature.

 Costanzo Della Porta (born 29 October 1975) is an Italian politician serving as a member of the Senate since 2022.
 He has served as mayor of San Giacomo degli Schiavoni since 2016.

+Biography

+Born in Termoli in 1975 and currently residing in San Giacomo degli Schiavoni, he earned a law degree from the University of Molise and practices law.

+He is married and has two daughters.